If it is your first time using a car in the UK remember to drive on the left!

 If you do plan to drive in Britain, you should obtain a copy of the Highway Code, which details the rules of the road including street signs.
 It is available at bookshops and Tourist Information Centres, or read it online on the Directgov website.

 London's points of arrival, including airports, train stations and sea ports are all well served by car hire companies, which you can book in advance.
 Always use a reputable car hire company.
 Adapted vehicles for disabled drivers can be hired from London airports and locations in the city.
 For more information visit the Mobility Centre website.

 Car Parks in London

 Parking in London can prove quite difficult if you don't know where to go.
 There are car parking companies operating in London with properties throughout the city.
-NCP (National Car Parks) runs about 100 car parks in London.
-Find more parking information on the NCP website, including
+NCP (National Car Parks) runs about 100 car parks in London, including airport car parks.

 London's Congestion Charge

 The Congestion Charge applies to drivers of most vehicles in Central London between 7am and 6pm, Monday to Friday, excluding public holidays and between Christmas Day and New Year’s Day.